isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 **Handling hierarchical definitions of subject definitions and enumerations**

-Based on your setup, you can handle the enumerations and the subject definitions in the following ways:
+Based on your setup, you can handle the enumerations and the subject definitions:

  <details>
   <summary> Cloud Services </summary>